markmac99/weather/apis_services/wh1080_433/README.md

 This code reads from a WH1080 / Maplin weatherstation and posts the results to MQTT

 The process makes use of *rtl_433* to read from the weatherstation's outdoor sensors.
-*rtl_433* can natively write to MQ however i found that this would not work on my Pi3 due to issues with SSL.
-Additionally i wanted to post some derived data not available directly from the weatherstation such as dew point, wind chill and heat index.
-So it was easier to get *rtl_433* to write JSON to a file, then read this and post it to MQTT.

 ## Prerequisites
 You'll need to install *rtl-sdr* and its development libraries, plus development tools to build *rtl_433*.
 I